nradulovic/neon-v2/README.md

 details about Neon design refer to [documentation/neon_design.md].
 It enforces a specific coding scheme and programming paradigm.

-The documentation is currently minimal so refer to `template` folder for examples.
+The documentation is currently minimal so refer to `app_template` application folder for examples how to use system.
+For additional examples about particular feature please refer to `templates` folder.

 Neon software provides:
  - multithreaded like execution using cooperative scheduling.
 The mechanics to provide the concurent execution is heavilly inspired by Adam Dunkels protothreads.
  - dynamic memory allocation.
-It tries not to replace the standard C library malloc, but adds other ways of managing RAM memory.
+It tries not to replace the standard C library malloc, but adds more algorithms of managing RAM memory which are embedded friendly.
  - Hardware Abstraction Layer
  - Virtual Timers

 ---
 ## 2. License
 The software is distributed under open source GNU LESSER GENERAL PUBLIC LICENSE Version 3.
-A copy of license file is found in [lgpl-3.0.md].
+A copy of license file is found in [LGPL-3.0.md].

 ---
 ## 3. Platforms supported
 Several platforms are supported.
-In order to manage different configurations, a few flags are available:
+In order to manage different configurations, a few build flags are available:
+ - `OS` - defines which OS is being used in the target
+ - `PROFILE` - defines the optimization profile which is being used during compilation.
  - `PLATFORM` - describes the development platfrom being used.
 For example, GCC or ARM CC compiler.
  - `ARCH` - describes the target MCU CPU core architecture, like x86 or